Optical module structure and main use

 High open-circuit voltage: Lithium Iron Phosphate battery has a chemistry that results in higher open-circuit voltage than other aqueous batteries such as lead acid, nickel-metal hydride, and nickel-cadmium.

-The everexceed Lithium Iron Phosphate Battery have eventually become popular and its demand has drastically grown up to much greater extent in past few years.
+The Lithium Iron Phosphate Battery have eventually become popular and its demand has drastically grown up to much greater extent in past few years.
 There are various lithium iron phosphate battery manufacturers who have been producing such batteries to fulfill the needs as per the demand and fill the gap between the demand and supply.
 But we need to understand the advantages and the limitations of this technology for choosing the right backup battery for us.

 In modern society, more and more attention is paid to saving energy and reducing carbon emissions.
 With the increasing demand for energy conservation and emission reduction in the global market, the market demand for high light efficiency chips is also growing.